Technical Architecture

 ACP

-Mapping ACP job/spec → Bardiel task envelope.
+Mapping an ACP job / spec into a Bardiel task envelope.

-Execution flow:
+Execution flows:

-Validation flow:
+Validation flows:

-Arbitration flow:
+Arbitration flows:

-how Bardiel can provide additional oracle signals in complex disputes,
+How Bardiel can provide additional oracle signals in complex disputes.

-how ACP remains the final settlement engine (slashing, refunds, reputation).
+How ACP remains the final settlement engine (slashing, refunds, reputation).

 Clarifies the boundary: